AI-Bootcamp-Class/project2/README.md

 * `rfc_reduced_model_optimizations.ipynb` - Preliminary evaluation of Random Forest Classifier using reduced feature set.
 * `knn_model_optimization.ipynb` - Preliminary evaluation of K-Nearest_neighbors Classifier.
 * `PSHA_DSHA_model_predictions.ipynb` - Preliminary evaluation of Probabilistic Seismic Hazard Analysis (PSHA) and Deterministic Seismic Hazard Analysis (DSHA) models.
+* `earthquake_data_reduced.csv` - A data file that contains the feature and target columns used to evaluate classifiers and build our model but before those features are scaled.
+This data file is no longer needed.

 ### Utility Program Files
 * `optimization_utilities.py` - Used in `evaluate_classifiers.ipynb`.
 Utility functions for evaluating classifiers.